williamcaseylucas/trello-clone/my-app/README.md

 - yarn add sonner
 - yarn add unsplash-js
 - yarn add lodash (allows us to change tab title to reflect page)
+- yarn add @hello-pangea/dnd
+- yarn add @tanstack/react-query

+# React Tanstack

+- Need to use for card items themselves to render from api routes as they require client side information
+- add provider to /components/providers

+# drag and drop

+- Starts in list-container and goes to list-item and then to card-item
+- list container has drag and drop logic
+  - basic idea: we have indices for the lists and indicies for the cards, we change the order of these based on what was dropped via either a "list drag" a "same card drag" or a "different card drag"

 # unsplash.com/developers